berkeley-stat243/stat243-fall-2022/syllabus.md

 ### Rules for working together and the campus honor code {#rules-for-working-together-and-the-campus-honor-code .unnumbered}

 I encourage you to work together and help each other out.
+However, the problem set solutions you submit must be your own.
+What do I mean by that?

+- You must first try to figure out a given problem on your own.
+After that, if you're stuck or want to explore alternative approaches or check what you've done, feel free to consult with your fellow students and with the GSI and me.
+- What does "consult with a fellow student mean"?
+You can discuss a problem with another student, brainstorm approaches, and share code syntax (generally not more than one line) on how to do small individual coding tasks within a problem.
+  - **You should not ask another student for complete code or solutions, or look at their code/solution.**
+  - **You should not share complete code or solutions with another student or on Ed Discussion.**
+- You must provide attribution for ideas obtained elsewhere, including other students.
-However, with regard to the problem sets, you should first try to figure out a given problem on your own.
-After that, if you're stuck or want to explore alternative approaches, feel free to consult with your fellow students and with the GSI and me.
-You can share tips on general strategy or syntax for how to do small individual tasks within a problem, but **you should not ask for and you should not share complete code or solutions** for a problem.
-Basically, you can help each other out, but no one should be doing the work for someone else.
-In particular, **your solution to a problem set (writeup and code) must be your own**, and you'll hear from me if either look too similar to someone else's. **You MUST note on your problem set solution any fellow students who you worked/consulted with.** **If you got a specific idea for how to do part of a problem from a fellow student, you should note that in your solution in the appropriate place**, just as you would cite a book or URL.
+  - **If you got a specific idea for how to do part of a problem from a fellow student, you should note that in your solution in the appropriate place** (for specific syntax ideas, note this in a code comment), just as you would cite a book or URL.
+   - **You MUST note on your problem set solution any fellow students who you worked/consulted with.**
+   - You do not need to cite any Ed Discussion posts nor any discussions with Chris or James.
+- Ultimately, **your solution to a problem set (writeup and code) must be your own**, and you'll hear from me if either look too similar to someone else's.

 Please see the last section of this document for more information on the Campus Honor Code, which I expect you to follow.